framwrk/pallet/FEATURES.md

   protocol is a known quantity, just not this release.
 - **Folder sync / mirror**
 - **Archive preview**
-- **Custom themes** — light and dark follow the system, and that's it.
+- **Custom themes** — light and dark, following the system or pinned in Settings, and that's it.
 - **Automatic updates** — blocked on code signing.
 - **Intel Macs** — the beta ships arm64 only.